mmhverheijden/portfolio_THUAS/README.md

 The reason for this project is that Interpol want to gain insight into what is happening on various dark web forums and marketplaces.
 They want a topic classifier that takes dark web text as input, and gives the topic that is being talked about as output.
 This way they can view what topics are being talked about, pick up on trending topics, etc. From this reasoning and problem, we formulated a main research question that goes as follows:

 <pre>
-How can a pipeline be created that classifies dark web text based content to a predetermined topics list?
+How can a pipeline be created that classifies dark web text-based content to a predetermined topics list?
 </pre>

 From this main question, multiple subquestions were made in order to split it into different domains that could be researched individually.